zpuckeridge/blog/_posts/the-doctrines-of-grace.md

 **Perseverance of the Saints**

 The particular people God has elected and drawn to Himself through the Holy Spirit will persevere in faith.
 None of those whom God has elected will be lost; they are eternally secure in Him (John 10:27–29; Romans 8:29–30; Ephesians 1:3–14).
 Some Reformed theologians prefer to use the term “Preservation of the Saints” as they believe that this choice of words more accurately describes how God is directly responsible for the preservation of His elect.
 It is clear in Scripture that Christ continues to intercede for His people (Romans 8:34; Hebrews 7:25).
 This continues to provide believers with the assurance that those that belong to Christ are eternally His.

-If you have any questions or think I could have taken a better approach, let me know!
-Feel free to reach out in the comments below or reach out to me via email.